brainandforce/NormalForms.jl/README.md

 # Installation

-NormalForms.jl will be in the Julia package registry soon!
-To install, just use the package
+NormalForms.jl is now in the Julia package registry!
+To install, just use the package manager:
-manager:
 ```
 (@v1.8) pkg> add NormalForms
 ```